Edit

 String truncation

 String values can be declared in X++ to contain a maximum number of characters.
-Typically, this is achieved by encoding this information in an extended data type and setting the String Size in the Properties window.
-In the following screenshot, FMCreditCardNum cannot exceed 20 characters.
+Typically, this is achieved by encoding this information in an extended data type and setting the String size in the Properties window.
+In the following screenshot, FMCreditCardNum can't exceed 20 characters.

 FMCreditCardNum string size.

-Run the following code in the debugger by including it in a static Main method to observed the behavior.
+Run the following code in the debugger by including it in a static Main method to observe the behavior.

 creditCardNumber = "12345678901234567890Excess string";